rrcobb/crafting-interpreters/README.md

 3. Do the same thing for C. To get some practice with pointers, define a doubly-linked list of heap-allocated strings.
 Write functions to insert, find, and delete items from it.
 Test them.

+Note: these practice files are moved to clox-c/practice

 `clox-c/hello.c`

 `clang clox-c/hello.c -o clox-c/hello.out`